Offer

 It's also important to note that Bovaer is broken down in the animal's digestive system and is not present in the meat, milk, or skin.
 I hope this helps clarify things, please reach out if you have any further."

-It further shows why purchasing a certified organic product is so very important, as bones from cattle that had consumed Bovaer would not be allowed in broth under the strict organic auditing process.
+It further shows why purchasing a certified organic product is so very important, as bones from cattle that had consumed Bovaer Feed is not allowed in broth under the strict organic auditing process.

 In conclusion, the presence of tapioca starch, or maltodextrin, in broth products raises questions about the integrity of a brand and the importance of transparency in labelling.
 As a consumer, it is crucial to be aware of these deceptive practices and advocate for clearer labelling standards to protect our health and well-being.